err4re/instruments/README.md

 ### Note

 The *pip develop mode* (`-e`) allows modifications of the source code to take effect without reinstalling.

-Reloading may be necessary after a modification of the source code (TO CHECK).
+However, reloading is necessary after a modification of the source code.
+In python console (or a script), add the following after `from instruments import yoko750` :

+`import importlib`

+`importlib.reload(yoko750)`

 Or use the following ipython magics before importing:

 `%load_ext autoreload`

 `%autoreload 2`

+This will automatically reload any modified module.